 Four years later, and that’s everything I have.
 Plus rock climbing and a snuggly puppy.
 Friends, support, unconditional animal love, plans.
 All so helpful.
 The future will be interesting.
 How many times have you heard people say the best things in life are free?
 Love, friendship, spirituality, nature.
 The way I see it, a lifestyle is fluid.
 Because the “climbing lifestyle” is so temperamental, it almost becomes fixed, a foundation of sorts.

-Zack took me to Leda for the first time on Friday, which was interesting because few people had anything good to say about this roadside crag.
-I’m almost hesitant to write anything about Leda because we had the crag almost entirely to ourselves all day…a climber’s dream!
+Back in the south, Zack Slade took me to Leda for the first time.
+Few people had anything good to say about this roadside crag.
+I’m almost hesitant to write anything about Leda because we had the area almost entirely to ourselves all day—a climber’s dream!
 Amazing rock quality with a variety of routes.
-Zack thinks that Leda receives such negative feedback because the moderate routes are actually much harder than the given grade.
+Zack thinks that Leda receives negative feedback because the moderate routes are actually much harder than the given grade.

 We warmed up on Free to Think (5.8), which began with long moves to a chockstone to then gain a corner crack.
-We then moved on to Cracked Actor (5.10a) which shared the same start as Free, but then moved left onto the face into a wider crack and eventually changed to fingers.
+We then moved on to Cracked Actor (5.10a), which shared the same start as Free but moved left onto the face into a wider crack.

-I’m still getting to know the Tennessee area, and I had been hoping to get on some offwidth this trip.
+Still familiarizing myself with the Tennessee area, I’d secretly been hoping to get on some offwidth this trip.
 Having found a fairly moderate pitch on the first day, I knew we were off to a good start!
 There is an extension to Cracked Actor, an 11c sport route atop Free to Think called Temple of Doom.
 It’s a couple of pump moves to an exposed dyno.
 The crux move is done with the anchors in your face—it’s literally two bolts to the chains and an absolute heartbreaker.

 The best way to recover from heartbreak is to climb the most beautiful crack you can find.
 Optimus Prime (5.9+) is a right facing arching crack that we hand jammed and chimneyed our way out to the exposure.
 Super thought provoking and fun!
 It was definitely the cherry on top of an already perfect day.

-Nick Lanphier and Erick Barros from the Dirtbag Climbers drove from Atlanta the next morning to climb at Sunset Park on Lookout Mountain.
+Later in the week, Nick Lanphier and Erick Barros from the Dirtbag Climbers drove from Atlanta to climb at Sunset Park on Lookout Mountain.
 The percentage of rain for the day was at about sixty percent, and by the time we pulled into the Craven’s parking lot, it had already begun to sprinkle.